Psivant/stormmsite/docs/tutorials/tutorial_iii.md

 In the example above, which will be expanded in the Tutorial III program, the namelist `&star` is configured into a `NamelistEmulator` by the `starInput` function.
-The contents of that function, which again accomplishes the first and second stages of the overall process, could be:
+The contents of that function, which again accomplishes the first and second stages of the overall process, could be as follows (a slightly longer version is found in the tutorial "answer" program, **/stormm/home/apps/Tutorial/tutorial_iii.cpp**).
 ```
 #include "/stormm/home/src/Constants/behavior.h"
 #include "/stormm/home/src/Namelists/input.h"